ungive/discord-music-presence/PRIVACY.md

 Any updates are placed into this file in this repository.
 The last update to this policy is stated below.

-Last updated on 3 September 2024.
+Last updated on 13 April 2025.
 This does not include changes to the scope of this privacy policy.

 ## Contact details